ynchuang/ynchuang.github.io/_pages/about.md

 ### News

+- Jan.
+2024: Our paper, The Science of Detecting LLM-Generated Texts, has been accepted for a highlighted publication in the April 2024 issue of Communications of the ACM (CACM) and CACM is creating an original video for our research!

 - Oct.
 2023: One paper about building knowledge refinement and retrieval systems for interdisciplinarity in biomedical research is selected as CIKM 2023 Best Demo Paper Honorable Mention